adslbarxatov/FileExtensionsManager/README.md

 Utility allows you to store and apply custom settings for file extensions registered in operating system.
 List of records displays registry mappings stored in currently selected base of records.

-Green indicates entries that already exist in
-Windows registry, blue indicates entries that partially correspond to user settings, and red indicates missing entries.
+Green :green_circle: indicates entries that already exist in Windows registry, blue :large_blue_circle: indicates entries that partially correspond to user settings, and red :red_circle: indicates missing entries.
 If record is marked as deleted, then entries that are absent in registry are marked in green, otherwise they are marked in red.
-Presence of gray entries may indicate a lack of access to Windows registry.
+Presence of grey :white_circle: entries may indicate a lack of access to Windows registry.

 You can change record by double-clicking on corresponding line, and add it using corresponding button.
 In both cases, information is edited in a special window, and their correctness is controlled by the application.
 You can also add entries